sergeyzolotukhin/learn-java-gradle/learn-java/framework/spring-boot/spring-cxf-rs/README.md

 #### Questions

-* How to integrate into JUnit  test
+* How to integrate Auth into JUnit test ?
+* Junit extension -> Autowire
+* Junit extension -> read annotation

 ####